MaassIT/n8n-nodes-camunda/README.md

 ## Example Use-Case

-In this example we combine the advantages of the powerful Camunda Cloud workflow engine with the extensibility of n8n to implement a long-running business process that handles new sign-ups.
+In this example we combine the advantages of the powerful Camunda workflow engine with the extensibility of n8n to implement a long-running business process that handles new sign-ups.

 The following BPMN process is already deployed to our Camunda Cloud account.
 How to do this is out of scope for this guide, but more information can be found [here](https://docs.camunda.io/docs/guides).